 I am currently in the very early stages of planning and completing research for the monograph for the Making Civilisations project.
-The initial work on this project consists of my research into the literary salon in the twentieth century and I hope to publish this as a paper by the end of 2015.

 My monograph, War, Nation and Europe in the Novels of Storm Jameson is currently with publishers.

 I have already published some of this research on Storm Jameson, some of which is available online.

 My article the “Something Must Be Done to Stop the Rot”: The City, Civilisation and the Threat to Europe in Storm Jameson’s Europe to Let’ was published in May 2014 in the Journal of War and Culture Studies – you can read it here in JWACS 7.2 (May 2014).